selendra/selendra/README.md

 An interoperable nominated Proof-of-Stake network for developing and running Substrate-based and EVM compatible blockchain applications.

+# Mission
-Our mission is to bring blockchain benefits a step closer to the ordinary people, whom maybe underserved, and to be a catalyst to help advance and strengthen the industry as a whole.
+Our mission is to bring blockchain benefits a step closer to the ordinary people, whom have been overlooked and under-served, and to be a catalyst to help advance and strengthen the industry as a whole.

-# Note
+## Acknowledgement

 This is a work in progress, we will update more information as we progress.
 Refer to the token economy working paper for more details.